Ryurikovo Gorodishche

+Ryurikovo Gorodishche (Note: Also transliterated as Rurikovo Gorodische or Rurikovo Gorodishche.) (Рю́риково Городи́ще, /ru/, lit.
+'Rurik's hillfort'), also known simply as Gorodishche, was the primary settlement in the area known in Scandinavian sources as Holmgård.
+Founded in the 9th century, it was the predecessor of the modern site of Veliky Novgorod.
+The archaeological site is located 2 km to the south of the current city center, across from Yuriev Monastery where the Volkhov River flows out of Lake Ilmen.
+Part of the Novgorod World Heritage site, it includes the original residence of the princes of Novgorod, connected with the names of many famous political figures of ancient Russia.

 History

 The settlement began in the 8th century with a fortress, built by Ilmen Slavs, which had a wooden wall on the shaft.

-Until the 19th century the tract, as well as the adjacent village was called simply Gorodische.
-The word Rurikovo was added at the beginning of the 19th century, under the influence of chronicle legends that identify this place with the legendary Rurik.
+Until the 19th century the tract, as well as the adjacent village was called simply Gorodishche.
+The word Rurikovo was added at the beginning of the 19th century, under the influence of Russian chronicle legends that identify the place with Rurik.